libsabl/patterns/patterns/record.md

 #### Relations

-If a record has relations, the relation objects themselves should or can be exposed on the initializer object.
-This allows client code to explicitly check, set, or invalidate cache state.
+If a record has relations, the relation objects themselves should be exposed on the initializer object.
+This allows client code to check, set, or invalidate cache state.
 This is essential for enabling efficient eager loading of related objects to avoid unnecessary n+1 type queries to the origin data store.

 ## Example